unconed/shadergraph/README.md

 *Graph*

  * `.compile(name)`
     Compile the graph (no callbacks).
-The graph is discarded.
+The graph is retained.

  * `.link(name)`
     Compile and link the graph and its subgraphs (with callbacks).
-The graph is discarded.
+The graph is retained.

 Caveats
 ---